 wipeconfigcommand are not included in this procedure.
 You must contact technical support if the replacement controller hardware was previously used, especially if the controllers were running Data ONTAP in 7-Mode.

 You can use this procedure to upgrade the controller hardware in clusters with more than two nodes; however, you need to perform the procedure separately for each HA pair in the cluster.

 This procedure applies to FAS systems, V-Series systems, AFF systems, and systems with FlexArray Virtualization Software.
 FAS systems released after ONTAP 9.5 can attach to storage arrays if the required license is installed.
 The existing V-Series systems are supported in ONTAP 9.5.
 For more information about the storage array and V-Series models, refer to References to link to the Hardware Universe and go to the V-Series Support Matrix.

 Starting with ONTAP 9.6, this procedure applies to systems running 4-node MetroCluster configuration or higher.
 Because MetroCluster configuration sites can be at two physically different locations, the automated controller upgrade must be carried out individually at each MetroCluster site for an HA pair.

 If you are upgrading from an AFF A320 system, you can use volume moves to upgrade controller hardware or contact technical support.
-If you are willing to do volume moves, refer to References to link to the Controller Hardware Upgrade Express Guide.
+If you are willing to do volume moves, refer to References to link to Upgrade by moving volumes or storage.